After-Shock/Cloudbox-wiki/Extras:-Heimdall.md

 ### 3. Add Password

-By default it is installed without a password.
+By default, Heimdall is installed without a password.

 To set up a login, run the following command: